 This choice, and the open architecture of the design, make it incredibly robust.
 You never need to worry about throwing this thing down in the dirt because there are no hidden bearings or cartridges for dirt to get into.
 If it gets dirty, just run it under a tap or dunk it in a lake.
-In fact I have regularly use mine to submerge an underwater camera housing into the water off the side of boats and kayaks.
-Honestly I never even bother to dry it or clean it afterwards.
-I have really hammered this thing over the years, and it just keeps on ticking.
+I have regularly used mine to submerge an underwater camera housing into the water off the side of boats and kayaks.
+Honestly, I never even bother to dry it or clean it afterwards.
+I have hammered this thing over the years, and it just keeps on ticking.

 Recommended reading: The Ultimate Really Right Stuff Ball Head, Gimbal and Monopod Head Showdown.

-If you already use a Manfrotto ball head on your tripod, the fact that the 234RC comes with a Manfrotto quick-release clamp will mean that you can use the quick-release plate to swap between your tripod and monopod as needed.
-If you have a different clamp standard on your tripod head, this might lead to some frustration as you will have to keep switching plates as you switch your support.
+If you already use a Manfrotto tripod ball head on your tripod, the fact that the 234RC comes with a Manfrotto quick-release clamp will mean that you can use the quick-release plate to swap between your tripod and monopod as needed.
+If you have a different clamp standard on your tripod head, this might lead to some frustration as you will have to keep switching plates as you change your support.

-One of the big things you must consider is that these cheaper monopod heads from Oben and Manfrotto do not use the Acra-Swiss standard for their quick-release plates, instead they use the Manfrotto standard.
-If your camera or lens has an Acra plate on the bottom, or an L bracket, then you would end up having the screw the Manfrotto plate to the bottom of your existing Arca-Swiss plate whenever you want to use your monopod.
+One of the big things you must consider is that these cheaper monopod heads from Oben and Manfrotto do not use the Acra-Swiss standard for their quick-release plates.
+Instead, they use the Manfrotto standard.
+If your camera or lens has an Acra plate on the bottom or an L bracket, then you would end up having the screw the Manfrotto plate to the bottom of your existing Arca-Swiss plate whenever you want to use your monopod.

-Is it as good as the RRS head it clearly tries copy?
+Is it as good as the RRS head it tries to copy?
 No, it’s not.
 But considering it is less than half the price, it certainly does more than half the job.
 As with all things, marginal gains near the top of the field cost almost exponentially more money.
 So the Sirui might be 80% as good, but for 40% of the price.
-It’s not quite as smooth, not quite as well polished (figuratively) and just not quite a Really Right Stuff product, but for under $100 it’s the best value of the contenders.
+It’s not as smooth, not quite as well polished (figuratively) and just not quite a Really Right Stuff product, but for under $100, it’s the best value of the contenders.

 Gitzo 2-Way Fluid Head